-You'll work in teams of 3-6 hackers to make anything your heart desires.
-There will be a prompt that gets released at the start of the event to guide all projects.
-We'll provide you with a bunch of prototyping resources and lots of food to keep you fueled.
-The top 5 university and top 5 high school projects will have the chance to pitch at the finale of the make-a-thon.
+You will work in teams of 4-6 hackers to make anything your heart desires.
+There will be a prompt that gets released at the start of the event to guide all projects and a bunch of prototyping resources and food to keep you fueled.
+The top 5 university and top 5 high school teams will then have the chance to pitch at the finale of the Make-A-Thon to present their projects.

 What hardware will be available?

-There'll be a bunch of base arduino boards that will be pre-configured to help with accelerated development.
+There will be a bunch of pre-configured base arduino boards to help with accelerated development.
 A myriad of sensors and rapid prototyping materials - foam, chipboard, etc. - will also be available.
-Each team will have the opportunity to select what they need.
+Every team will have the opportunity to select what they need.

 I'm a beginner.
 Can I still apply?

+Yes!
+In fact, we encourage beginners to come and learn!
+We have a ton of mentors to guide you and will provide tutorials and online resources to cater to your needs.
+In addition, every participant will receive a welcome packet with specific instructions related to the hardware you will be using at the event.
 Don't worry!
-We encourage beginners to come and learn!
-We've got tons of mentors and we really focus on catering to newcomers' needs by providing tutorials and online resources.
-Also, all competitors will receive a welcome packet with specific instructions related to the hardware you will be using at the event.